harvinshibu/Evento-Android-App/README.md

 Both the user and event management companies can log in to the system using their registered phone number and password.
 #### Register
 To enter the system user and company should register first.
 Requirements of registration are first name/company name, last name, username, email id, password, and phone number.
+#### Guest
+Anyone can use the app using guest mode.
+But to book or chat with any event organizers, they need to log in to the application.
 #### Forgot Password
 If the user forgot the password, the user can send a reset link to the mail id to reset the password.
 #### Logout